valantic/pimcore-elastica-bridge/README.md

 ## Setup

 1. `composer require valantic/pimcore-elastica-bridge`
+1. Enable the bundle using one of the following methods
-1. Use the Pimcore UI
+    - Use the Pimcore UI
         1. Open the Tools -> Bundles screen in Pimcore
         1. Enable the bundle
-1. Use the Pimcore CLI
+    - Use the Pimcore CLI
-    1. `console pimcore:bundle:enable ValanticElasticaBridgeBundle`
+        1. `bin/console pimcore:bundle:enable ValanticElasticaBridgeBundle`
-1. If all else fails
+    - Edit files
         1. Edit `var/config/extensions.php`
         1. Add `"Valantic\\ElasticaBridgeBundle\\ValanticElasticaBridgeBundle" => TRUE,`
 1. Configure the connection to your Elasticsearch cluster as seen in [`example/app/config/config.yml`](example/app/config/config.yml)
 1. Don't forget to register your newly created services (implementing `IndexInterface` etc.) in your `services.yml`
    ```yml